prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>projectName defines an ptional field for the Identity V2 API.
+<p>projectName defines an optional field for the Identity V2 API.
 Some providers allow you to specify a ProjectName instead of the ProjectId.
 Some require both.
 Your provider&rsquo;s authentication policies will determine how these fields influence authentication.</p>